 The Starbucks app is the closest thing modern Americans have to a spiritual point system.
 We scan our phones for stars like medieval peasants offering coins at a shrine.
 They don’t matter.
 They mean nothing.
 Still, they somehow feel earned.
 You’re not getting a free drink every 200 stars, you’re ascending a corporate cosmology, one digital gold pellet at a time.

+The app turns adulthood into a role-playing game.
+Every coffee orders is the completion of a side-quest.
+It’s a psychological terrarium where your optimism is gently farmed for profit.
 Ham and swiss baguette? +25 experience points.
 Holiday drink bonus? +10 to emotional resilience.
 Double Stars Day?
 That's the closest thing to joy I’ve felt in months.

 I know I’m being manipulated, I still check the app before I check my bank balance.